duplonicus/TwitterScraper/README.md

 # Info

 This script was originally created to gain an advantage in crypto trading but can be used for other purposes.
-For example, logging Michael Burry's cryptic tweets before he deletes his twitter account.
+For example, logging Michael Burry's cryptic tweets before he deletes the tweet or his twitter account.
 It loops every 5 seconds and checks the last tweet of the specified account for keywords, photo changes, and banner changes.
 If a keyword is detected or an image changes, it plays a sound.
 It opens a new tab in the default browser to new tweets and images as well.
 Results are displayed in the console, logged to twitter.log, and a PostgreSQL database (optional).

 # Setup for Windows